 The selected candidates will be involved in a variety experiments to quantify these underlying relationships and the degree to which they affect growth.
 Experiments will include the impact of ploidy on translocation characteristics, methods of assessing total sink demand, impact of loading on translocation speed, and population-wide growth analysis and photosynthetic regulation.
-The selected candidate will have the opportunity to use unique methodologies at the UF Tree Ecophysiology Lab, including a range of methods to assess photosynthesis and radioisotopic methods of assessing carbohydrate translocation and allocation, as well as collaborate in assessing genetic components regulating these process.
-This project will focus on the woody subtropical genus, Citrus, but opportunities to collaborate across disciplines or species groups will be sought and encouraged.
+The selected candidate will have the opportunity to use unique methodologies at the UF Tree Ecophysiology Lab, including a range of methods to assess photosynthesis and radioisotopic methods of assessing carbohydrate translocation and allocation, as well as collaborate in assessing genetic components regulating these processes.
+This project will focus on the woody subtropical genus, Citrus.
 The work involves combinations of field, greenhouse, and laboratory work.

 The work environment is highly collaborative, and demonstration of the ability to work in diverse teams will be valued in the selection process.
 Critical thinking, independent judgment, and interest in the subject matter are essential.
 Other valued skills include: